 Board members shall abstain from voting on any issue in which the member has a personal or business interest, or on those issues that could affect their tenure or benefits.

-Board members are required to file Fair Political Practices Commission Form 700, Statement of Economic Interests, upon assuming or leaving office and annually with the Clerk to the Board.
+Board members are required to timely file Fair Political Practices Commission Form 700, Statement of Economic Interests, upon assuming or leaving office and annually with the Clerk to the Board.

-Board members are required to take ethics training every two years to comply with AB 1234, Ethics Training for Local Officials.
+Board members are required to take ethics training every two years to comply with AB 1234, Ethics Training for Local Officials and AB 1825 Harassment in the Workplace.

 Directors shall develop a good working relationship with the Fire Chief so that current issues, concerns and District projects can be discussed comfortably and openly.